Wren Privacy Policy

 We use the following services to operate Wren:

-- Apple Push Notification service (APNs) — push notification delivery
+- Apple Push Notification service (APNs) — push notification delivery to iOS devices

 - Postmark — inbound email processing